mrjeoffrey/earthquake-monitor/README.md

 ## User Story
 * WHEN the Earthquake Monitor page loads
-* THEN I am presented with the ten most recent California earthquakes, earthquake news, and the recent earthquakes will be sorted by magnitude.
+* THEN I am presented with the ten most recent California earthquakes, earthquake news from USGS Facebook page, and the recent earthquakes will be sorted by magnitude.
 * WHEN I enter a zip code, within California
-* THEN I am presented with the ten most recent California earthquakes, earthquake news for the area, within a 100 mile radius, and the recent earthquakes for that area will be sorted by magnitude.
+* THEN I am presented with the USGS Facebook page news, the ten most recent California earthquakes for the zip code searched, within a 100 mile radius, and the recent earthquakes for that area will be sorted by magnitude.
 * IF there are no recent earthquakes within a 100 mile radius of the searched area
 * THEN I am given an alert that "No recent earthquakes have happened within 100 miles of your zip code."
 * AFTER performing a zip code search